Skip to content

 ANGZARR_LOG=sqlx=debug,angzarr=info just dev

-# Port forward an aggregate service
+# Port forward a command handler service

 kubectl port-forward svc/angzarr-player 1310:1310 -n angzarr &